djmisha/events/roadmap.md

 # Roadmap

+## TO GO LIVE WITH LOGIN

+- make password reset work

+- profile page - add navigaion and footer

 !
 Client side Supabase should less access - read only.
 Server side should have more access.

 ## Supabase Production Checklist